We’re Established - and Still Seeking Professional Help.

 Additional, more specific questions may include how much ownership they feel over their work, how willing they are to pursue education that will advance their work, and if they feel their individual efforts are advancing the organization overall.

-If you're find that your team is feeling lost or disengaged, establishing or refining a purpose can change that situation and even motivate people to take part in the process.
+If you're finding that your team is feeling lost or disengaged, establishing or refining a purpose can change that situation, and even motivate people to take part in the process.

 2. You’ve determined that despite having values, you aren’t really aligned around them.

 If you’re finding that you’ve stuck your core values on your website - and not done much else with them - it’s likely time to invest in an initiative to craft a viable purpose and integrate it into your organization.

 To determine this, you will need to take an honest look at your entire organization in a tiered fashion: the executive level, the management level, and the support team level.
 Each level needs to assess if their decisions are coming from a place of purpose or from a place focused only on short-term gain.
 Perhaps your company's efforts at different levels appear arbitrary when looked at together, which would imply that the three tiers are not working toward the same goal.